 Intuitively, she has been a practicing Karma Yogi (the Yoga of selfless action) for several years, guided by a strong internal urge to act in the service of others.
 This was a calling she was connected with since childhood.
 From early primary into her final years of high-school, she has volunteered in children’s hospitals, homes for people with disabilities and council programs such as ‘meals on wheels’.
-Her work continued into her adult years by supporting her father with his dental charity in The Philippines, and has also volunteered for several relief programs internationally during the event of natural disaster.
+Her work continued into her adult years by supporting her father with his dental charity in The Philippines, and has also volunteered for several disaster relief programs internationally.
 Eventually, Krystal’s love of music and the arts lead her toward ‘Art Activism’ where she began working for NGO’s such as Amnesty International and her awareness became more directed towards social change and the concept of peaceful protest.
 Somewhere in amongst this organic flow, she started to become more aware that her need to serve was tied to a higher purpose.

 Krystal was impacted by a traumatic divorce that catapulted her back toward the path of Yoga in a deeper and more devotional sense.
 She shares more of this in the chapter she wrote for “Resilience Through Yoga & Meditation Volume III”, but this place of “brokeness” served as somewhat of a sacred rebirth that gave rise to the wholeness that she is today.
 In that darkness, she awakened to the light of her Dharma (duty).